pipiczistvan/bricklog/README.md

 bricklog-data-service kotlin application which scrapes the lego data every day and uploads to a fileserver as a compressed csv.

-If there was any modification since the last data fetch, it follows these steps:
+If there was any modification since the last data update, it follows these steps:

 1. Store modifications in local db.
 2. Export db as compressed csv file.